Skip to Content

 Grab Dinner and Explore Downtown Bar Harbor

 After exploring Acadia National Park, you’ll surely be ready for some of Maine’s famous local seafood.
-Visit the heart of Bar Harbor for plenty of dining options, including the Chart Room Restaurant for delicious seafood, The Stadium Bar Harbor for lobster rolls and baked goods, or seafood dishes combined with local craft beer at Leary’s Landing Irish Pub.
+Visit the heart of Bar Harbor for plenty of dining options.
+One must-visit is the brand-new Brasserie Le Brun, a new French restaurant with a modern twist.
+You can also try out the Chart Room for delicious seafood or Havana Parilla for delicious Latin cuisine.

 After dinner, enjoy a stroll along the waterfront or relax in the village green.
-Find yourself some unique, handcrafted souvenirs along Main Street, or visit the Bar Harbor Cellars Winery for a post-dinner wine tasting and locally made treats in the chocolate room.
+Find yourself some unique, handcrafted souvenirs along Main Street, or visit the Bar Harbor Cellars Winery for a post-dinner wine tasting.

 Lobster restaurant on a fishing wharf in Bar Harbor Maine.